Phil Parmet: Haiti Revolution

 See what's on display and opening soon at library locations across campus.

-On view through December 15, 2025.
+Extended through December 2026.
 View a selection of correspondence between world-renowned contralto Marian Anderson and symphonic composer Florence Price, reproduced from Marian Anderson's personal archive.

 Find displays featuring work by Penn students.